-This course introduces a number of new topics at the intersection of Psychology and Law that were not previously considered in 355.
+The goal of this course is to provide students with an understanding of the basic areas of forensic psychology.
+This will include an initial overview and history of the field.
+Further it will consider the contributions of theory and research in a variety of areas such as deception detection, interrogations and confessions, juries, police, as well as memory.
+Finally, with each passing year, an ever increasing special consideration of fast emerging technologies (such as deep fakes) within the context of the legal system.
+The potential applied value of these (and other) areas of research will also be considered.
 By the end of each term of Forensic Psychology (both 355 & 356) the goal is for students to provide enough knowledge and insight into each of the key areas outlined below in the weekly schedule that they would be sworn in as an expert witness in that area to help advise the courts in a legally relevant case.